MyNameNewPerson/never/NeverlandsMobile/TASK_STATUS.md

 ScriptManager
 BackgroundAutomationManager

-Each service must be independent and testable.
+Each service must be independent and reusable.

 BACKGROUND EXECUTION